Tanishqua-Simform/django/readme.md

 Later, I taught one of my co-trainee some of core and advance concepts in Python as I had some time in my hand, and it helped me in gaining deeper understanding of those topics as well.

 So that's it for today, I will have my evaluation tomorrow so wish me luck.
 Bye!

+##### Dt.
+24 Apr, 2025.

+Today, I had my 2nd evaluation and it went good.
+Overall, I was confident with my responses and I enjoyed tackling the questions one after the other.

+Other than that, I helped that trainee with python concepts as it helped me revise those concepts firmly as well.

+Later on, I sat with all the trainees for sometime to discuss each other's evaluation experience and learn from each other.

+## SimFood

+I have created SimFood application as a part of my evaluation for Django and DRF.
+It covered topics like Caching, Throttling, Celery Beat, Redis, Test Cases, Jinja, Scheduled Tasks and so on.

+It took me 13 Business days to complete this project from Brainstorming the idea, to designing the architecture, to actual development and lastly, testing the robustness of my Application.

+You can have a look at my Project here -> [SimFood](https://github.com/Tanishqua-Simform/SimFood)

+So that's it for this repo.
+Stay tuned for further courses.

+###### With this we come to an end for our Django + DRF Course (Learning duration - 17 days (Django) + 4 days (DRF) + 14 days (SimFood) + 3 days (2nd Evaluation prep))